shahafdrori/todo-app-automation/README.md

 ## WebKit reliability fix

-Some deployments contain hardcoded backend URLs such as:
+Some frontend builds contain hardcoded backend URLs such as:

 `http://localhost:3000/...`